tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 When another process receives a precommit message with and vote extension, it calls method `VerifyVoteExtension` so that the application can validate the data received.
 If the validation fails, the precommit message will be deemed invalid and ignored by Tendermint.
-This has strong implications on Tendermint's liveness.
+This has negative impact on Tendermint's liveness, i.e., if repeatedly vote extensions by correct validators cannot be verified by correct validators, Tendermint may not be able to finalize a block even if sufficiently many (+2/3) of the validators send precommit votes for that block.
+Thus, `VerifyVoteExtension` should only be used with special care.
 As a general rule, an Application that detects an invalid vote extension SHOULD accept it in `ResponseVerifyVoteExtension` and ignore it in its own logic.